 Carbon Footprint

-As all of our products are manufactured in Europe, this results in a low carbon footprint.
 We are always striving to ensure our carbon footprint is kept as low as possible.
-All of our packaging is environmentally friendly and fully recyclable.
+All of our packaging is environmentally friendly and recyclable in almost all cases.

-Our partner factories in Europe are always striving to reduce their impact on the environment, they re-use water to reduce waste, they use solar power and energy saving lights.
+Our partner factories are always striving to reduce their impact on the environment, in Italy for example they re-use water to reduce waste, they use solar power and energy saving lights.

 We also offer a range of hosiery made from recycled yarns, please take a look at our Recycled range.